bfox9900/CAMEL99-ITC/README.md

 - changes to MOTION.F, a simple sprite motion control wordset (not automotion)
 - Uploaded DEMO/ELIZA/ELIZA2.FTH a preliminary verion of the classic lisp psychotherapist (bugs)
 - fixed bug in POS$ (STRINGS.FTH)

+### Sept 1, 2018 V2.0.22
+- V2.0.22 now can print text and numbers to VDP screen from any task
+- Changes to Video i/o primitives so they are multi-tasking friendly.
+ASM code now uses USER variable indexed addressing so that variables VROW VCOL C/L and OUT are unique for every task.
+- HOLD reverted back to Forth version for multi-tasking
+- Added TPAD USER VARIABLE which hold the offset of PAD from HERE.
+By setting TPAD to bigger number for other tasks, each task gets a pad and HOLD buffer in unallocated dictionary memory.